jadecobra/python_tdd_exercises/source/functions.rst

 what is a function?
 #################################################################################

-A function_ is code that is callable_.
-This means I can write statements that I can use to do something at a different time from when I write them.
-They can make code smaller, easier to read, test, reuse, maintain and improve.
+A function_ is code that is callable_, this means I can write statements to do something one time, and can use it do something at a different time from when I write them.
+They can make code simpler, easier to read, test, reuse, maintain and improve, all the good things.

-`Computer Programming`_ involves providing a process with input data and the process returning output data, for example
+Part of `Computer Programming`_ is sending input data to a process and getting output data, for example

 .. code-block:: python

     input_data -> process -> output_data

-I think of it like the concept of mapping a function ``f`` with inputs ``x`` and an output of ``y``
+I think of it like mapping a function ``f`` with inputs ``x`` and an output of ``y``

 .. math::